mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 For the `@font-face` at-rule, including an unrelated descriptor, a valid font-face descriptor with an invalid value, or a property style declaration within an `@font-face` will not invalidate the font declaration.
 Only the invalid CSS is ignored.

-The grammar of the `@font-face` at-rule is very different from the `@keyframe`, with the type of error impacting what gets ignored.
+The grammar of the `@font-face` at rule is very different from the `@keyframe`, with the type of error impacting what gets ignored.
 Important declarations (marked with the {{cssxref("important")}} flag) and properties that can't be animated in keyframe rules are ignored, but normal, supported properties will still be animated.
-Including a keyframe selector percentage value less than `0%`, greater than `100%`, or omitting the `%`, invalidates the keyframe selector list.
-The style block is ignored but does not cause the entire at-rule to be invalid.
-Including styles between two keyframe selector blocks within a `@keyframe`, however, does invalidate the entire `@keyframe` at-rule.
+Including a keyframe selector percentage value less than `0%`, greater than `100%`, or with the `%` sign omitted invalidates the keyframe selector list and therefore the style block is ignored, but an invalid keyframe selector doesn't not invalidate the entire `@keyframe`.
+Including styles between two keyframe selector block within a `@keyframe` invalidates the at-rule.

 Some at-rules are almost always.
 The statement {{cssxref("@layer")}} contains just the prelude, ending with a semi-colon.
 Alternatively, this at-rule can also have layer styles nested between curly braces following the prelude.
 If the error is a missing closing curly brace, it is considered a logic error not a CSS error.
 In the case of a missing closing brace in `@layer`, the styles are assumed to be in the cascade layer that is defined in the at-rule's prelude.
 The CSS is considered valid; because there are no syntactic errors, the parser does not ignore any part.
 The `@layer` statement, whether it contains just a prelude statement ending with a semi-color or if it contains a body of declarations, as long as the layer name is not a [global CSS value](), the at-rule always creates at least one layer, though the layer may be an anonymous layer containing no styles.